EthanOConnor/ml-georeferencer/README.md

 - `just build-all` – Build Rust crates and desktop bundle

 Notes:
+- Rust toolchain pinned to 1.89 via `rust-toolchain.toml` (CI matches).
-- Tauri v2 capabilities are minimized to `core` and `dialog` for least privilege.
+- Tauri v2 capabilities are minimized to `core` and `dialog` for least privilege; filesystem access is via backend Rust code.
 - The bundle identifier is `com.mlgeoreferencer.desktop` (no `.app` suffix to avoid macOS conflicts).
+- The desktop shell compiles once pending backend APIs in `solver` are implemented (see MEMO.md).